LaithOmar04/Text-Based-Role-Playing-Game/README.md

 > The enemy facing you is waiting for your next move.
 What will you do?
 Please choose from the following:
 >
-> 1. Run   2.
-Fight   3.
+> 1. Fight   2.
+Run   3.
 Open Inventory
 >
-> 1
+> 2
 >
 > You failed to run away!

-Fight Screen:
-* This screen is shown when the user decides to fight in a battle.
-A list of possible moves is given for the user to choose.
-> What move would you like to use?
->
-> 1. Fireball   2.
-Poison Dagger   3.
-Melee Attack
+> 1. Fight   2.
+Run   3.
+Open Inventory
->
-> Enter the number for the move you would like to use, or enter 0 to return
 >
 > 1
 >